NamDinhRobotics/proSLAM/README.md

  - `EuRoC MH_05_difficult`: https://drive.google.com/open?id=0ByaBRAPfmgEqTWVCZDVqNTY2QXc (0.9GB)
  - `EuRoC V1_01_easy`: https://drive.google.com/open?id=0ByaBRAPfmgEqRW5aWUZWV1NLSVE (1.3GB) <br/>

-Run procedure remains identical to the one above (only the dataset name has to be adjusted, e.g. `00.txt` becomes `MH_01_easy.txt`)<br/>
+Run procedure remains identical to the one above (only the dataset name has to be adjusted, e.g. `00.txt` becomes `MH_01_easy.txt`) <br/>
 The EuRoC datasets generally require image histogram equalization for best performance (option `-equalize-histogram/-eh`)

 ---
 ### Custom stereo camera sensor input / ROS node ###

-On-the-fly raw stereo image processing with custom stereo camera parameters will be supported shortly.<br/>
+On-the-fly raw stereo image processing with custom stereo camera parameters will be supported shortly. <br/>
-Please use the provided datasets in SRRG format.<br/>
+Please use the provided datasets in SRRG format. <br/>

 The ROS node (`srrg_proslam_node`) is currently under development.

+---
+### Configuration file (YAML) ###

+ProSLAM supports classic YAML configuration files, enabling fine-grained adjustment of deep system parameters <br/>
+Example configuration files can be found in the `configurations` folder <br/>
+Upon launch the system scans the working directory for a default configuration file (`configuration.yaml`) and loads it <br/>
+If no configuration file is present, ProSLAM uses the internal default parameter settings <br/>
+A custom configuration file can be specified as follows:

+    rosrun srrg_proslam srrg_proslam_app -c my_configuration.yaml 00.txt

 ---
 ### It doesn't work? ###